-Reducing Alcohol-impaired Driving: Publicized Sobriety Checkpoint Programs
+Reducing Alcohol-Impaired Driving: Publicized Sobriety Checkpoint Programs

-Publicized sobriety checkpoint programs are a form of high visibility enforcement where law enforcement officers systematically stop drivers to assess their degree of alcohol impairment.
+Publicized sobriety checkpoint programs are a form of high visibility enforcement where law enforcement officers stop drivers systematically to assess their degree of alcohol impairment.
 Media efforts to publicize the enforcement activity are an integral part of these programs.
 The program goal is to reduce alcohol-impaired driving by increasing the public's perceived risk of arrest while also arresting alcohol-impaired drivers identified at checkpoints.

 There are two types of sobriety checkpoints:

 - Selective Breath Testing (SBT) - police must have reason to suspect that a stopped driver is intoxicated before a breath test can be requested.
 SBT is used in the United States.

 - Random Breath Testing (RBT) – all stopped drivers are given breath tests for blood alcohol concentration (BAC) levels.
 RBT is used in Australia and several European countries.